the first room

 April 2026

-What Tethered Means
+What itethered Means

 It is not a diagnosis.
 It is not a moral judgment.
 It is a new word, and what it describes exists whether it has a word or not.